wpmcdonald2000/CourseraDataProducts/Project Presentation.md

 I was a nerd in heaven!
 Especially since no one else in the family ever seemed to want to play with it.
 This is a very important point when you are the smallest in the family and claiming something as your own can be a battle

-As I have been exploring the World of R I came across a wonderful blog by another user as he explores this world as well and introduced me to a very similar mathematical construct called a "Harmonograph"
+As I have been exploring the World of R I came across a wonderful blog by another user as he explores this world as well and introduced me to a very similar mathematical construct called a "Harmonograph".
+You can read about about it here.
+[Ripples: Very Small Waves in R](http://aschinchon.wordpress.com/2014/10/13/beautiful-curves-the-harmonograph/)

-Haromonograph Mathematics
+Harmonograph Mathematics
 ========================================================

 Mathematically a Harmonograph creates its images based on the movement of one or more damped pendulums with the following formulae: